Iron Lung (film): Cast

+David Szymanski cameos in the film as himself.
+Additionally, Rahul Kohli, Ethan Nestor, Valkyrae, Mika Midgett and Robert Rexx all provide additional voices.

 Production

+Markiplier directed, edited, wrote, starred in, and funded Iron Lung.

 Development

-Mark Fischbach was reported to be directing, producing, writing, and funding Iron Lung himself.

-On February 16, 2023, David Szymanski jokingly announced on Twitter that Mark Fischbach and Seán McLoughlin (known by their online usernames Markiplier and Jacksepticeye, respectively) would be starring in a film adaptation of the game Iron Lung which Fischbach and McLoughlin both played, with a soundtrack by Andrew Hulshult, slated for a summer release.
-In an interview with Variety on March 8, 2023, Fischbach confirmed he was directing, writing, and acting for a film, but did not state what it was.
-On May 7, 2023, McLoughlin confirmed on Twitter that he would be in the film.
+On February 16, 2023, David Szymanski joked on Twitter that Mark Fischbach and Seán McLoughlin (known by their online usernames Markiplier and Jacksepticeye, respectively) would be starring in a film adaptation of the game Iron Lung, which Fischbach and McLoughlin had both played, with a soundtrack by Andrew Hulshult, slated for a summer release.
+In an interview with Variety on March 8, 2023, Markiplier confirmed he was directing, writing, and acting for a film, but did not state what it was.
+On May 7, 2023, McLoughlin confirmed on Twitter that he would be in it.
+Szymanski assisted with the script and pre-production, and filmed a brief cameo.
+Andrew Hulshult was also confirmed to be scoring, in what would be his first film soundtrack.
+Markiplier previously directed and wrote the YouTube Original films A Heist with Markiplier (2019) and In Space with Markiplier (2022).

-Pre-production

-Szymanski has assisted with the script and pre-production of the film, and is also set to have a cameo in the film.
-Andrew Hulshult was also confirmed to be scoring the film.
-Iron Lung is the first film soundtrack that Hulshult worked on.

-Filming and post-production
+Filming

-On April 21, 2023, Fischbach officially announced a film adaptation of Iron Lung with the release of a teaser trailer.
-Additionally, Deadline Hollywood reported that Fischbach was also self-financing the film, co-starring with Caroline Rose Kaplan, and producing with Will Hyde and Jeff Guerrero; filming had already commenced in Austin, Texas.
-Szymanski confirmed the film is intended for a theatrical release, marking the film as Fischbach's first theatrical film; he previously directed and wrote the YouTube Original interactive films A Heist with Markiplier (2019) and In Space with Markiplier (2022).
-During production, Fischbach confirmed that Iron Lung will contain the most fake blood of any horror film, beating 2013 film Evil Dead's 50000 usgal; during filming, he went to the hospital due to getting too much fake blood in his eyes.
-On April 29, Fischbach announced on his YouTube channel that filming had been completed, marking the beginning of the editing and post-production process.
+On April 21, 2023, Markiplier officially announced a film adaptation of Iron Lung with the release of a teaser trailer.
+Additionally, Deadline Hollywood reported that Markiplier was also self-financing, co-starring with Caroline Kaplan, and producing with Will Hyde and Jeff Guerrero; filming had already commenced in Austin, Texas.

+During production, Markiplier confirmed that Iron Lung would contain the most fake blood of any horror film, beating 2013 film Evil Deads 50000 usgal; during filming, he had to go to the hospital after getting too much fake blood in his eyes.
+In a YouTube livestream posted on December 7, 2025, he revealed that the approximate amount of blood for the final movie was over 80000 usgal.

+Post-production

-In July 2023, Fischbach revealed that he is a member of SAG-AFTRA, and that the production of Iron Lung would be delayed due to the 2023 SAG-AFTRA strike.
-On October 14, 2023, Fischbach published the official trailer of the movie on his YouTube channel.
-On October 16, in a livestream on his YouTube channel, he stated that he had turned down a role in Five Nights at Freddy's in order to produce Iron Lung, due to the two films having conflicting production schedules.
+On April 29, 2023, Markiplier announced on his YouTube channel that filming had been completed, marking the beginning of the editing and post-production process.
+In July 2023, Markiplier revealed that he is a member of SAG-AFTRA, and that the production of Iron Lung would be delayed due to the 2023 SAG-AFTRA strike.
+On October 14, 2023, Markiplier published the official trailer of Iron Lung on his YouTube channel.
+On October 16, in a livestream on his YouTube channel, he stated that he had turned down a role in Five Nights at Freddy's (2023) in order to produce Iron Lung, due to the two films having conflicting production schedules.